luetek/starter-web-app/apps/nest-app/ARCH.md

 Once the record is saved the corresponding subscriber will save the data in `activity.json` for backup purposes.
 This ensures file system contains the total backup of data and can be used to restore the system incase of data loss in db.

+### Submission Module

+This module is responsible for storing user responses to an activity.
+For a code by user, or a answer sheet by user.

+Once the response is stored in files the event will be emiited which will be picked by a different module for processing it.
+One example is program executer which will process programming activity.

 ### Program Executer Module

 This module is responsible for executing the user program (for now python code.)
 This module will ensure program is run inside a docker container therby restricting execution environment and ensuring malicous code does not cause security issues.
+This module will process the submission event of types programming activity